jingli9111/RUM-Tensorflow/README.md

 # Rotational Unit of Memory (RUM) - Tensorflow

-Here we present the implementation of a novel RNN model--RUM--which outperforms significantly the current frontier of models in a variety of sequential tasks.
+Here we present the implementation of a novel RNN model--RUM--which outperforms well-established RNN models in a variety of sequential tasks.
 The Rotational Unit combines the memorization advantage of unitary/orthogonal matrices with the dynamic structure of associative memory.

 If you find this work useful, please cite [arXiv:1710.09537] (https://arxiv.org/pdf/1710.09537.pdf).
 The model and tasks are described in the same paper.